masonjones103/ASCII_game/README.md

 ## Running the game:
 1.)
 Download Python 3 at https://www.python.org/downloads/

 2.)
-Locate the game file in your file explorer.
+Locate the game file in your file explorer and double click on the game_main.py file to run, or continue to step 3.

 3.)
 Open CMD and type: